 - Through our resources page which include tips on everything from keeping a food safe garden to suggested garden design elements and how to execute them!

 If your school would like support beyond the offerings listed, consider becoming part of the School Garden Program!

 Wasatch Community Gardens' School Garden Program offers support to school gardens in the Salt Lake Valley.
 We know that running a school garden has different needs and challenges from most other community gardens.
 WCG is here to help you manage those needs; whether it's supporting a school in getting their garden going, providing support through changes in garden leadership, or helping educators incorporate the garden into their classrooms.
 We will work to help you reach the next level of growing and eating fresh foods in your garden!

 Tier 1: School Garden Program Ambassador

-We are always looking for teachers to report back on how we’re doing with our curriculum development.
-If you have access to a school garden and love to try new lessons with your students, you might be the perfect fit as a WCG School Garden Program Ambassador.
+If you have access to a school garden and love to try new lessons with your students, you might be the perfect fit as a WCG Ambassador!
+As an ambassador, you will receive lessons, tools to execute the lessons, seeds, support, a WCG t-shirt, early entry into the WCG Plant Sale, and discounts to our Organic Gardening Workshops.
+We are always looking for teachers to report back on how we're doing with our curriculum development.
 We accept applications for ambassadors on an on-going basis.

 Tier 2: Consultation Gardens